kestra-io/docs/content/blogs/2023-08-31-release-0-11-topology-preview-vscode-and-more.md

 ## Even easier environment separation

-While Kestra allows you to use namespaces to separate environments, most of our users deploy multiple Kestra instances for development, staging, and production.
+While Kestra allows you to use namespaces to separate environments, most of our users deploy dedicated instances for development, staging, and production.
 This release introduces a UI setting to easily distinguish between environments.

 [Inspired](https://github.com/kestra-io/kestra/issues/1483) by [Gunnar Morling's](https://twitter.com/gunnarmorling) excellent blog post ["Oh...
 This is Prod?!"](https://www.morling.dev/blog/oh_this_is_prod/), you can now optionally set a custom environment name and color in the top bar in the UI.
 Simply go to Settings and from there, set the desired environment name and color.